danvk/aoc2024/README.md

 I honestly have no clue what part 2 will be.
 Iterate a lot longer?
 Do it with several robots?
 One of the moves spawns a new robot?
 There's gravity?

+It's kind of Eric to put a boundary wall around his grids.
+It means you don't need any bounds checking.

 ## Day 16

 I copy/pasted the text from the problem page that I'd loaded on my phone.
 This works surprisingly well!